 Admin Password- Create a very secure password to help keep your installation from being compromised.
 And finally, enter in your

 Admin Email- Enter in the email address that you would like your installation will to use to contact you for installation administrationwhen contacting you.
+Select

-Step 9 - Click the plus sign by“Advanced Options” and check the box to Limit Login Attempts (1), change the database name (2) if desired, change the prefix (3) to not have wp and end this in an under score, and check the boxes to Auto Upgrade, Auto Upgrade WordPress Plugins and Auto Upgrade WordPress Themes (4) unless you would prefer to do this manually through the WordPress Admin area or by using FTP.
+(1), change the database name (2) if desired, change the prefix (3) to not have wp and end this in an under score, and check the boxes to Auto Upgrade, Auto Upgrade WordPress Plugins and Auto Upgrade WordPress Themes (4) unless you would prefer to do this manually through the WordPress Admin area or by using FTP.

 If you have any questions during the installation process please feel free to contact our support teams through live chat or by submitting a ticket in your CHI dashboard.
 Our technical support team is available 24x7 to answer any questions you may have.